openwdl/wdl/versions/development/SPEC.md

   after evaluation"
 ```

-#### Stripping Common Leading Whitespace

-When a command template is evaluated, the execution engine first strips out all *common leading whitespace* (just like [multi-line strings](#multi-line-strings)).

-For example, consider a task that calls the `python` interpreter with an in-line Python script:
+For another example, consider a task that calls the `python` interpreter with an in-line Python script:

 ```wdl
 task heredoc {